Forgottenit/retro/README.md

-Creating an e-commerce website involves many different parts and can is a complex process.
-A system is required to manage and visualize the workflow, to deliver a successful project.
+Creating an e-commerce website involves many different parts and is a complex process.
+A system is required to manage and visualize the workflow in order to deliver a successful project.

 A Kanban board has been created on GitHub Projects to streamline the development process.
 GitHub Projects is a tool for developers to create a task management and progress visualization system, linked to a repository.
 It's an excellent way to maintain oversight of the entire project, track the status of various tasks and issues, and manage time effectively.

 In this project, the Kanban board has been split into different columns: "Could Have", User Stories", "Todo", "In Progress", "Verify", and "Done".
 These headings represent different stages of the workflow.

-- "Could Have": This column represents Issues or Tasks that could enhance the site but are not required and are to be worked on only once the site is complete, User Stories have been met and testing and documentation is finished.
+- "Could Have": This column represents Issues or Tasks that could enhance the site but are not required and are to be worked on only once the site is complete, User Stories have been met and testing and documentation are finished.

 - "User Stories": This column represents features or functionalities that are required, broken down into tasks.
 The User Stories are broken down into "Site User", "Site Admin", "Site Owner" and "Site Marketer".
 These are a checklist to ensure all the stakeholder needs are met.
 These are later broken down as required, into issues and tasks.